ministetris/mini-tetris/README.md

 # Mini's Tetris

-This is a cute fantasy-themed Tetris game designed with a pastel gradient background, soft block icons, and fun BGM.
-Fully PWA-enabled.
+A fantasy-style cute Tetris game designed for mobile and desktop users.

-Enjoy the vibes!